Student Employment Handbook

 If a disbursement cannot be made until after a term ends, it may be considered a late or retroactive disbursement.
 A retroactive disbursement is a disbursement for a past term made to a student who is still eligible for disbursement due to enrollment in a current term.
 Otherwise the student is ineligible and it is considered a late disbursement.
 Restrictions on Late disbursements: Federal loans must be accepted before the end of a student’s enrollment so that origination can take place before the student becomes ineligible.
 For loans that were originated before the student becomes ineligible, disbursement must take place with 120 days of the date the student became ineligible.
 Federal grants must be disbursed before the deadline set by the secretary of education.
 For rules covering disbursement to students who withdraw before disbursement can be made, see the withdrawal policy.

-Most positional available on campus are through the Federal Work Study program, a need-based grant program promoting part-time campus-based employment funded by the federal government and Norwich University.
-There are a small number of jobs available on campus or students who do not qualify for the federal work study program.
+Most positions available on campus are through the Federal Work Study program.
+This is a need-based grant program promoting part-time campus-based employment funded by the federal government and Norwich University.
+There are a small number of jobs available on campus for students who do not qualify for the Federal Work Study program.